The UConn Women’s Advance Conference is a professional development opportunity

-The UConn Women’s Advance Conference Planning Committee is seeking proposals by December 9, 2016 (please note this is the extended deadline) for workshops and presentations for the 2017 UConn Women’s Advance Conference to be held on Tuesday, May 9, 2017 at the Avery Point Campus.
+The UConn Women’s Advance Conference Planning Committee is seeking proposals by November 20, 2015 for workshops and presentations for the 2016 UConn Women’s Advance Conference to be held on Thursday, May 12, 2016 in the Student Union on the Storrs campus.
+Dr. Debora L. Spar, President of Barnard College and author of Wonder Women: Sex, Power, and the Quest for Perfection, will give this year’s keynote address.
 UConn staff, faculty and community professionals are invited to submit proposals that cover a wide range of topics including, but not limited to communication skills, cultural competency, negotiation skills, organizational time-savers, professional networking, leadership development, workplace climate, navigating the tenure process, global engagement and work/life flexibility.

 Sessions should provide in-depth information, practical ideas, and specific strategies for the attendees to use once they return to their workplace.
 Hands-on examples, opportunities to practice new skills, and active participant involvement are encouraged.

 Session proposals should contain the necessary information for the proposal reviewers to judge the relevance, quality and potential community interest in the proposed topic.
 Proposals should answer the questions: What will attendees take away from the session?
 What will attendees be able to use in their job/role?

 Proposals will be evaluated on the basis of:

 - Creativity in an approach to a situation or in ways to manage it

 - Adaptability of ideas to a variety of roles

 All proposals must be submitted using the online submission form at

 Download the 2016 Advance Conference proposal information here or see below.